Frequently Asked Questions

 How much aid will I receive?

-Use the University of New Haven Net Price Calculator for a preliminary estimate of your Student Aid Index (SAI) (formerly EFC) and your University of New Haven financial aid offer.
+Prospective students may use the University of New Haven Net Price Calculator for a preliminary estimate of your Student Aid Index (SAI) (formerly EFC) and your University of New Haven financial aid offer.

 -